-Christmas tree is the mandatory part of Christmas Traditions and is decorated and lighten up in different styles.
-But why we do so?
+Christmas tree is the mandatory part of Christmas Traditions and is decorated and lightened up in different styles.
+But why do we do so?
 What is Christmas tree history?
-Why we decorate the tree on Christmas with different stuff every year at Christmas?
+Why do we decorate the tree on Christmas with different stuff every year at Christmas?
 We’ll tell you the reason.

 Many Years Ago, Pagans used to decorate the branches of a tree during winter Solstice to celebrate a Roman event Saturnalia.
 These people see the Christmas tree as a symbol of life.